 The EOB is a statement that shows healthcare services you received, the amount paid by your health plan, and any amount you owe to a doctor or other provider.

 You can see all your EOBs in your InTouch account.
 They’re also available in the MyPacificSource app:

 In addition to the online version, we also send EOBs by mail.
 But you can choose not to receive these—helping to cut clutter and save trees.

 Log in to InTouch, then go to Profile > Communication Preferences.

 - Totals dollar amounts your doctor(s) billed PacificSource for services provided to you or a covered family member

 - Amounts paid to your providers

-- Cost-sharing amounts, such as copays, coinsurance, or deductible
+- Cost-sharing amounts, such as copays, coinsurance, or deductibles

-EOBs sent by mail will consolidate claims for a three-week period in a single statement, so you may see multiple claims here.
+EOBs sent by mail will consolidate claims for a three-week period, so you may see multiple claims here.

 - The service provided.
 Providers assign a code for each service they perform, so you may see several service codes for the same visit.